Windows Media Player: History

 On April 16, 2012, Microsoft announced that Windows Media Player would not be included in Windows RT, the line of Windows designed to run on ARM-based devices.

-Windows 11
+Windows Media Player (2022)

-A different app called Media Player is the successor to Groove Music for Windows 10 (previously Xbox Music) and Windows Media Player.
-Media Player started to be offered to all Windows 11 users on February 15, 2022.
+A different app called Media Player is the successor to Groove Music (previously Xbox Music) and Windows Media Player.
+Media Player started to be offered to all Windows 11 users on February 15, 2022, with Windows 10 users following in January 2023.

-The new Media Player can also play video, as part of Groove's rebranding from a music streaming service to a media player.
+The new Windows Media Player can also play video, as part of Groove's rebranding from a music streaming service to a media player.
 Other changes include the album cover view being in fullscreen, and a refresh to the mini player.
 Accessibility has also been optimized, with some improved keyboard shortcuts and hotkey support for keyboard users and with other assistive technologies.